stonepros/stone/doc/releases/nautilus.rst

 =================

 This is the 16th backport release in the Nautilus series.
-This release fixes a security flaw in CephFS.
+This release fixes a security flaw in StoneFS.
 We recommend users to update to this release.

 Notable Changes
 ---------------

 * CVE-2020-27781 : OpenStack Manila use of ceph_volume_client.py library allowed
-  tenant access to any Ceph credential's secret.
+  tenant access to any Stone credential's secret.
 (Kotresh Hiremath Ravishankar, Ramana Raja)